richwellman/richwellman.github.io/_posts/2023-10-17-posts-testing.markdown

 # AI is the future

 The current GPT models are equivalent to when the internet came out.
 It will fundamentally change how tehcnology works.
-Just now how you think it will
+Just not how you think it will